2023 Best Linguistics & Literature Bachelor's Degree Schools

 Columbia University in the City of New York did quite well in this year’s ranking of the best places for linguistics and comparative literature students to get a bachelor’s degree.
 It came in at #6 on the list.
 Columbia is a fairly large private not-for-profit school located in the large city of New York.

-Georgetown University ranked #8 on this year’s Best Linguistics & Literature Bachelor’s Degree Schools list.
-Georgetown is a fairly large private not-for-profit school located in the large city of Washington.
+Georgetown University came in at #8 in this year’s edition of the Best Linguistics & Literature Bachelor’s Degree Schools ranking.
+Georgetown is a very large private not-for-profit school located in the large city of Washington.

 With a ranking of #9, James Madison University did quite well on this year’s best schools for linguistics and comparative literature students working on their bachelor’s degree.
 Located in the small city of Harrisonburg, JMU is a public college with a very large student population.